A spiritual and unique place to visit, Byron Bay, Australia has always been a destination for curious travellers.

 5 Food and Nightlife

-An alternative to the hippie- laidback element of Bryon Bay, is the introduction in the main streets of varied food, drink and nightlife.
+If you’d like to be social while spending time in Byron Bay, an alternative to the hippie- laidback element is the introduction in the main streets of varied food, drink and nightlife.

 Increasingly over recent years, the Byron Bay area has become widely known as a hotspot destination, from “schoolies”, backpackers and families travelling north in winter from the cold winters of southern Australia.